ajanach/portfolio-web-page/content/ML/02 - Working On Iris Dataset.md

 # Intro

 Are you interested in learning how to use Python to analyze and visualize data?
 In this blog post, we'll go through the process of loading and manipulating the iris dataset, calculating mean, maximum and minimum values, and splitting the data into training and test sets.
 We'll also show you how to display unique data and use visualizations, such as pie charts and graphs, to better understand the data.
-All of the code in this post is written in Python, using modules like `sklearn` and `matplotlib`.
+All the code in this post is written in Python, using modules like `sklearn` and `matplotlib`.
 If you're ready to dive in and learn how to work with data in Python, keep reading!

 ## Important Code Snippets
 - Mounting Google Drive in your VM